-Senator Tsongas, who is a member of the Small Business Committee, argued that earmarking funds for the program would give Vietnam veterans and disabled veterans the access to SBA loans that a law enacted by Con-
+Senator Tsongas, who is a member of the Small Business Committee, argued that earmarking funds for the program would give Vietnam veterans and disabled veterans the access to SBA loans that a law enacted by Congress in 1982 intended.

 Final approval of the \$25 million budget awaits further action in both the House and Senate.